funnybunnyofdoom/Vintage-Story-Mods/README.md

         Should check for on grass placement and under skylight.
 Traps should not work indoors.

 -Road Works: [FunnyBunnyofDOOM]
-	6 tiers of roads, increasing in speed as the tiers go up new tool: Road Tool - Tamps down soil into dirt paths and is used in the final step for asphalt to pave it into usable road
+	- 6 tiers of roads, Slabs, Stairs increasing in speed as the tiers go up
+	- new tool: Road Tool - Tamps down soil into dirt paths and is used in the final step for asphalt to pave it into usable road
+	- Road trader with new generated structure.

 -Calendar: [FunnyBunnyofDOOM] with help from [DukePony]
 	Craftable calendar that updates depending on day/month.
 Working on handling this with a genmesh with the assistance of [Craluminum]